jamesr1775/gamer-gifts-elixir/README.md

 - [8] Required a for loop counter in products template, got some info at [stackoverflow](https://stackoverflow.com/questions/11481499/django-iterate-number-in-for-loop-of-a-template).
 - [9] Required modulo operator to add horizontal dividers for large - medium screens every 3 products and then every two for small screens and none for xs screens, got some info at [stackoverflow](https://stackoverflow.com/questions/8494209/modulus-in-django-template/8494425).
 - [10] The site pre loader code was obtained from [stackoverflow](https://stackoverflow.com/questions/30478549/pre-loader-image-at-page-load-issue) and [smallenvelop](https://smallenvelop.com/display-loading-icon-page-loads-completely/).
+- [11] Thanks to Sean Young for posting how to generate a image of the django models in the code institute slack community.